ded-ared/shopify/sticky-widget-setup.md

 ![sticky-widget](https://github.com/ded-ared/shopify/blob/main/images/search-widget.png "Sticky Widget")

 Since **Sticky widget** is an integral part of [Smart Search & Instant Search](https://apps.shopify.com/searchanise), you need to have this app installed before using the widget.
-Sticky widget is customizable, so you can set up some of its features the way you prefer.
+Sticky widget is customizable.
+Use the admin panel to set up some of its features the way you prefer.

-Here is how you can enable and customize the widget.
+Here is how you can enable and customize the widget:

 1. On the left side menu go to the **Apps** section.
 2. In the list of installed apps find and click **Smart Search & Instant Search → Instant search widget**.